Million Dollar Listing New York

+It was nominated for two Emmy Awards.

 Production

 In April 2010, World of Wonder productions started seeking real estate agents within New York City for a Million Dollar Listing spin-off.
 The official series debut date was announced on January 27, 2012, with Michael Lorber (son of Howard Lorber), Ryan Serhant and Fredrik Eklund as the original cast.
-Serhant, then the Executive Vice President and Managing Director at Nest Seekers International, was added to the cast last minute replacing another potential cast member Eklund left CORE Group, another broker firm, for Prudential Douglas Elliman in order to be on the series.
-The first season averaged 1.04 million total viewers.
+Serhant, then the Executive Vice President and Managing Director at Nest Seekers International, was added to the cast last minute replacing another potential cast member The first season averaged 1.04 million total viewers.

 In 2012, Andy Cohen announced on Watch What Happens Live that the series had been renewed for a second season.
 Bravo officially renewed the series for a second season which debuted on May 8, 2013, with cast member Luis D. Ortiz replacing Michael Lorber who chose not to return due to the series not improving his business.
 The same year, Serhant launched his bi-coastal brokerage team, The Serhant Team.

 Million Dollar Listing New York was renewed for a third season on August 1, 2013.
 Season 3 premiered on April 2, 2014, with the full second-season cast returning.
 The third season finale was the highest-rated episode of the season with 1.3 million total viewers.